epfl-lara/stainless/core/src/sphinx/verification.rst

      }
    }

-But Leon will prove that the pattern matching is actually exhaustive, relying on the given precondition.
+But Stainless will prove that the pattern matching is actually exhaustive, relying on the given precondition.

 Pretty-printing